 Because of proprietary code, you may not modify or redistribute the source code of Windows or Macintosh operating systems.

-a rule or law which limits or controls something
+a rule or law which limits or controls access to something

 The video website had content restrictions in place for users under the age of 18.

-a measure of how easy or efficient a program is to use
+a measure of how easy or hard a program is to use

 Back in the day, programmers or salespeople would often be responsible for the user experience, but now we assign that task to a properly trained UX designer.